Rocanrola/zetan/README.md

 template.html file is a Mustache template.
 It receive data sent by the render method.
 It used triple curly braces notation: {{{var}}}

-if it exists alone, zetan will return the static html as response.
+if template exists alone inside the app, zetan will return the static html as response.

 ## Static Files